RickStrahl/MarkdownMonster/TipOfTheDay.md

 ### FontAwesome Icons
 Did you know that you can easily embed FontAwesome icons into Markdown documents with @MarkdownMonstr?
 Simply embed @icon-iconname into your documents and MM renders the icon for you.
 For more sophisticated use cases you can also use raw HTML.

+### Snippet Add-in
+Did you know the Snippet Addin can turn an expansion key into expanded text?
+Turn short phrases like `fa-` into an expanded font-awesome HTML string, turn `signature` into your name, company and logo signature.
+It's easy...

 ### Portable Version
 Did you know you can install Markdown Monster's portable version on a USB drive and run it on any machine?